Kong/docs.konghq.com/app/_hub/kong-inc/openid-connect/index.md

 ```

 The [password grant](#password-grant) is enabled so that we can get a JWT access token that we can use
 to show how the JWT access token authentication works.
 That is: we need a token.
-One way to get JWT access token
+One way to get a JWT access token
-is to issue following call (we use [jq](https://stedolan.github.io/jq/) to filter the response):
+is to issue the following call (we use [jq](https://stedolan.github.io/jq/) to filter the response):

 ```bash
 http -a john:doe :8000 | jq -r .headers.Authorization